Query-Based Selection of Optimal Candidates under the Mallows Model: Expected Number of Queries and Interviewed Candidates

 \textbf{Case 1.1:} $k_i+1 \le m \le k_{i+1}$, where $1 \le i \le s-1$.
 The position $m$ must contain the value $N$ and at most $i-1$ selections can be made before position $m$, since if the former constraint does not hold we will continue interviewing until the $s^{\text{th}}$ selection and if the latter constraint does not hold then we cannot select the best candidate at position $m$ and thus will not stop at position $m$.

 Therefore,

 \textbf{Case 1.2:} $k_s+1 \le m \le N-1$.
-Then interviewing candidates in $\pi$ terminates at $m$ if either $m$ is a left-to-right maxima and all $s-1$ Genies were queried before position $m$ (with a final selection left for position $m$); or position $m$ has value $N$ and at most $s-2$ Genies were queried before position $m$.
-To see this, if we stop at position $m$ then position $m$ must be a left-to-right maxima and either no selection is left after the final selection at position $m$ (i.e., we cannot continue interviewing) or position $m$ has the value $N$ and there is at least one query left before interviewing position $m$ (thus we query the Genie and get the answer that we found the best candidate and stop at position $m$).
+Then interviews terminate at $m$ if either $m$ is a left-to-right maxima and all $s-1$ experts were queried before position $m$ (with a final selection left for position $m$); or position $m$ has value $N$ and at most $s-2$ experts were queried before position $m$.
+To see this, if we stop at position $m$ then position $m$ must be a left-to-right maxima and either no selection is left after the final selection at position $m$ (i.e., we cannot continue interviewing) or position $m$ has the value $N$ and there is at least one query left before interviewing position $m$ (thus we query the expert and get the answer that we found the best candidate and stop at position $m$).

 In the former case, the first $m$ positions are arbitrary elements from $\{1, \ldots, N\}$; the $m^{\text{th}}$ position has the largest value among the first $m$ positions; and exactly $s-1$ selections were used for positions in $[1, m-1]$.
 Now, $T_{s-1}(m-1, k_1, \ldots, k_s)$ counts the inversions within the first $m$ positions, $(P_{N-m})!$ counts the inversions within positions $[m+1, N]$, while $B(m, N-m)$ counts the inversions between the two sets.
 Moreover, $\theta^{N-m} \cdot T_{\le s-2}(m-1, k_1, \ldots, k_s) \cdot B(m-1, N-m) \cdot (P_{N-m})!$ accounts for the case when position $m$ has value $N$ and at most $s-2$ queries are made before position $m$.